 Oddworld: Abe's Oddysee

-A 2D platformer where absolutely everything can kill you in an instant: large drops, any enemy attack, grazing past an obstacle, overcooking a grenade.
-Its puzzles are complex, its gaps between saves overly long and its enemies nearly impossible to avoid.
+A 2D platformer where absolutely everything can kill you in an instant: large drops, any enemy attack, grazing past an obstacle, overcooking a grenade, the list goes on.
+Its puzzles are complex, its gaps between saves overly long, and its enemies nearly impossible to avoid.
 Frustrating?
 Rewarding is the word you’re looking for.
 Probably.

 At the centre of all this struggle is the titular Abe, an enslaved Mudokon who discovers the meat processing factory he’s waxing the floors of is soon to be the slaughterhouse of his race.
 Abe breaks free and begins a quest of emancipation that the player can either go along with (making their journey much more difficult) or ignore.
 Choosing to steer a group of your own people into a volley of gunfire as a means of distracting an enemy is never an easy decision to make.